JupiterOne/graph-azure/docs/jupiterone-io/graph-azure.md

 1. Grant `Group.Read.All` and `User.Read.All` permissions
 1. Grant admin consent for this directory for the permissions above

+Please note that [`User.Read` is required][3] even when AD ingestion is disabled.
+The integration will request Organization information to maintain the `Account` entity.

 Grant the `Reader` RBAC subscription role to read Azure Resource Manager
 information: